Offence of scandalizing the court in Singapore: "Inherent tendency" test

 It has been noted that the relevance of Singapore's small geographical size to the application of the inherent tendency test is not self-evident and requires further explanation.
-The authority for this proposition was the Privy Council's judgment in an appeal from Mauritius, Ahnee v.
+The authority for this proposition was the Privy Council's judgement in an appeal from Mauritius, Ahnee v.
 Director of Public Prosecutions, where it was said:

 However, the test for scandalizing the court applied in Ahnee was the real risk and not the inherent tendency test.
 It has been pointed out that this shows the value of free speech in democratic societies is a factor appropriate to a small island.

 Further, the distinction between a legal system which utilizes judges as triers of both law and fact, as opposed to a system which incorporates jury trials, has been termed artificial.
 In a jurisdiction such as the United Kingdom, the same test applies to both jury and non-jury cases.
 Arguably in a non-jury legal system, there is more public interest in ensuring that judges remain accountable to the people.
 Hence, there should be greater freedom to discuss the manner in which judges carry out their functions.
 Finally, it has been said that the preference for the inherent tendency test because it allows the court to take action before the administration of justice is affected should be evaluated carefully, as it may have an undue chilling effect on speech.